MaastrichtU-IDS/dsri-documentation/website/docs/catalog-utilities.md

 ### With a web UI

-Start Ubuntu with a web UI accessible via a URL.
+Start Ubuntu with a web UI accessible via a URL (using VNC).
 You will be the `root` user which has `sudo` permissions to install anything.

 You can start the application using the **Ubuntu with web UI** template in the [Catalog web UI](https://console-openshift-console.apps.dsri2.unimaas.nl/console/catalog) (make sure the **Templates** checkbox is checked)